 It remove adhesives and much more, use very little on a cloth.

 Try to avoid those nasty chemicals which you shouldn't be breathing/handling, including WD40.
 My appliqués come off easily, as the glue is drying out.
-A hair dryer may dry out the glue and make removal easy and nontoxic.

 If the tub is porcelain, do as above and use a razor blade and then Softscrub or Comet or some other cleanser to remove the black marks that will ensue.
 It's possible that a sponge with a scrubbing pad and some baking soda would do it.